 In addition the main PWB can accept two plug-in sub-assemblies for Forward Error Correction (FEC).
 The first subassembly normally contains either the standard Viterbi and Reed-Solomon FEC set or a combination card containing Viterbi/TCM, Reed-Solomon and either a 4k block size Turbo Product Codes (TPC) or a 16k block size TPC.
 The TPC could also be installed alone on a card placed in the second plug in location.
-The second location could also be one of a number of FECs that will be available for the M500 such as S-Tec or LDPC types.
+The second location could also be one of a number of FECs that are be available for the M500, such as FlexLDPC.